FOR IMMEDIATE RELEASE

 Kids’ Carpentry Seattle & Yoga Wild Win Social Impact Pitch Competition

 Seattle, Wash. – September 27, 2019 – On Thursday, September 19th Business Impact NW awarded $30,000 to Pacific Northwest small business owners at their fourth annual IMPACT Pitch competition presented by Harborstone Credit Union.
-Of 76 total applicants, eight made it to the final round to compete for the title of Best Established or Best Startup/Early Stage Business and the distinction of being a small business awarded for their positive social impact.
+Of 76 total applicants, eight made it to the final round.
+They competed for the title of Best Established or Best Startup/Early Stage Business and the distinction of being a small business awarded for their positive social impact.

 With a mission to serve historically disenfranchised entrepreneurs, Business Impact NW also awarded $2,000 mission awards to five worthy small businesses.
 The CURA Co. received the Best Women Owned Business award, Simone Pin Productions the Best Community of Color Owned award, Rocky Butte Coffee Roasters of the Best Veteran Owned award, Pivotal Center the Best Immigrant/Refugee Owned award and Girl Boss Sports the Best LGBTQ+ Owned Business award.